TrevorStubbs/learning-journal/201/Reading/class-01.md

 - It's HTML4 reformulated to follow XML rules.
 Those rules include:
     - Every element needed a closing tag
     - Attribute names had to be lowercase
-    - All attributes required a vlaue, and al values wer to be in double quotes `""`.
+    - All attributes required a value, and all values are to be in double quotes `""`.
     - Deprecated elements should no longer be used.
     - Every element that was opened inside another element should be closed inside that same element.